minnukota381/Fitness-Tracking-App-UI-React/README.md

 └── package.json
 ```

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the existing style and includes relevant tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Thanks to the open-source community for providing valuable libraries and tools.
-- Special thanks to all contributors of this project.